 Level I fieldwork

 All occupational therapy students at Spalding University complete a minimum of four Level I fieldwork experiences and one specialty Level I fieldwork focusing on productive aging.
-These Level I fieldwork experiences take place one day a week for approximately 25 weeks during the second year of the program and are linked with didactic learning experiences.
-The fieldwork experiences are embedded within local pediatric settings, schools, hospitals, outpatient clinics, community agencies, and with private practitioners.
+These Level I fieldwork experiences take place one day a week for approximately 25 weeks during the second year of the program linked with academic learning experiences.
+The fieldwork experience is embedded within local pediatric settings, schools, hospitals, outpatient clinics, long-term skilled nursing facilities, community agencies, and with private practitioners.
 Weekly seminars occur on campus after the fieldwork visit has occurred for students to share and discuss learning experiences with each other as well as to begin learning how to document the occupational therapy process.

 Level II fieldwork